howarddyer/filterable-js/README.md

 # Filters

-When filtering has not been enabled (ie. when <input data-bind="value: filterQuery"> doesn't have focus and is empty) all data elements are inactive, and when data elements are matched/unmatched their statuses are set to active/disabled repectively.
+When filtering has not been enabled (ie. when input doesn't have focus and is empty) all data elements are deemed inactive, and when data elements are matched/unmatched their classes are set to active/disabled respectively.
 Filterable.js updates inactive, active and disabled data elements using CSS.
-There are 6 different overrides for filterType, with 3 attributed states:
+There are 6 CSS reliant overrides for filterType, with 3 attributed states:

 ## 'background' (default)
 * filterInactive - 'inherit'